 A back-to-back transformer scheme is used to improve common mode rejection, which keeps the common mode level of the input matched to VCM.
 The value of the shunt resistor should be determined based on the desired load impedance.
-The differential input resistance of the KAD5610P is $1000\Omega$ .
+The differential input resistance of the KAD5512HP is $1000\Omega$ .

 The SHA design uses a switched capacitor input stage, which creates charge kick-back when the sampling capacitance is reconnected to the input voltage.
 This kick-back creates a disturbance at the input which must settle before the next sampling point.
-Lower source impedance will result in faster settling and improved performance.
-Therefore a 1:1 transformer and low shunt resistance are recommended for optimal performance.
+Lower source impedance will result in faster

-Figure 32.
+Figure 33.
 Differential Amplifier Input

-A differential amplifier, as shown in Figure 32, can be used in applications that require dc-coupling.
+A differential amplifier, as shown in Figure 33, can be used in applications that require dc-coupling.
 In this configuration the amplifier will typically dominate the achievable SNR and distortion performance.